Laura Baker

 In addition to their Master’s degree, Laura has completed the Manhattan Institute for Psychoanalysis program Psychoanalysis and the Sociopolitical World and has three years of individual interpersonal analytic supervision.
 They hold a certificate in Sex Therapy from the American Association of Sex Educators and Therapists and are an Equitable Care Certified Provider.
 Laura has trained with leading clinicians such as Dr. Joy DeGruy, Dr. Gabor Mate, Dr. Janina Fisher, Dr. Eduardo Duran, and Linda Graham on trauma and the impact of sociopolitical factors on mental health.

 Prior to their clinical career, Laura participated in community organizing and nonprofit development, advocating for environmental issues and consumer protection.
-Her exceptional fundraising skills were evident in her role as one of the nation’s top-performing nonprofit fundraisers.
+Their exceptional fundraising skills were evident in their role as one of the nation’s top-performing nonprofit fundraisers.
 Laura has presented and facilitated trainings on topics ranging from community mental health to the implications of modern warfare on veterans’ rights.

 Laura is passionate about fostering learning environments grounded in critical pedagogy for clinicians-in-training and firmly believes in creating welcoming, inclusive spaces for all clients.